hfmandell/hfmandell.github.io/README.md

 # hfmandell.github.io
-My personal website: An introduction to Hannah Mandell.
+My personal website -- An introduction to Hannah Mandell.
+Can be found at: www.hannahmandell.com